PennCIS233/Practical-HW2/README.md

 - `local_schema`: maximum local storage allocation, immutable
 - `global_schema`: maximum global storage allocation, immutable

+You can use helper functions from `helper.py`, that you can import from example via `from helper import compile_program`.

 **TODO:** Implement `create_vote_app`.
 First, compile the approval and clear state programs to TEAL assembly, then to binary.
 Create the application and the application arguments which should include a list of election parameters you defined previously as global variables: `election_end`, `num_vote_options`, `vote_options`.